KUWTK Season 13 Episode 2 Recap Kim Paris Robbery Story

 Tonight's episode is the first behind-the-scenes look at what happened to Kim Kardashian West in her Paris hotel during Fashion Week.
 The robbery made international headlines, and Kim disappeared from social media leading to rampant speculation.
-Keeping Up With the Kardashians teased the episode with a special preview last week.
+Keeping Up With The Kardashians teased the episode with a special preview last week.
 This week, the curtain gets pulled back.
-"The dramatic firsthand story that only Kim can tell," the trailer teased.
+"The dramatic first-hand story that only Kim can tell," the teasers teased.

 Kim even shared a family photo, the last taken in Paris before the robbery, on Instagram in advance of the episode.
 "I thought it was important to share this story through my eyes & not in an interview where my own words could be twisted," she wrote.